Bundesliga: Bayern Munich win Klassiker courtesy of Kimmich brilliance | DW | 26.05.2020

 Dortmund enjoyed the best of the game but couldn’t find the net, and Kimmich punished Lucien Favre’s side emphatically with a gorgeous chip from 20 meters that beat Roman Bürki, despite his best efforts to claw it out.

-Haaland was withdrawn through injury and Dortmund, for all their fine build-up play, never looked like breaking down Bayern, and Robert Lewandowski could have won it late on, but saw his shot cannon back off the post.
+Haaland withdrew through injury in the second half and, for all their fine build-up play, Dortmund never really looked like breaking down Bayern, and Robert Lewandowski could have rubber-stamped it late on, but saw his shot cannon back off the post.

 Bayern now have a surely unassailable seven-point lead at the top, and are within touching distance of an eighth straight league title.